viamrobotics/docs/docs/services/motion.md

 ### Orientation Constraint

-The orientation constraint (`{“motion_profile”: “orientation”}`) places a restriction on the orientation change during a motion, such that the orientation during the motion does not deviate from the Slerp between start and goal by more than a set amount.
+The orientation constraint (`{"motion_profile": "orientation"}`) places a restriction on the orientation change during a motion, such that the orientation during the motion does not deviate from the Slerp between start and goal by more than a set amount.
-This is similar to the “orient_tolerance” option in the linear profile, but without any path restrictions.
+This is similar to the "orient_tolerance" option in the linear profile, but without any path restrictions.
 If set to zero, a movement with identical starting and ending orientations will hold that orientation throughout the movement.

 <table>